 - 1. A curriculum vitae that describes in full detail the applicant's academic background, including degrees, research experience, awards, publications, presentations, and other achievements. - 2.
 Unofficial transcripts of academic records (final, official transcripts are due upon matriculation).
 The unofficial transcripts should be submitted via the online application.
 Transcripts not in English must be accompanied by a certified word-by-word, English translation and uploaded online during the application process.
-Official transcripts should be sent directly to the Graduate School Registrar. - 3.
+Official transcripts should be sent directly to the Graduate School Registrar (via mail service: 262 Danny Thomas Place, MS1500, Memphis, TN 38105 or via transcript delivery service: registrar@stjude.org). - 3.
 Letters of reference from three mentors, professors, or program directors.
-The letters should describe the student's academic successes, background in research, potential for achievement at the graduate level, and capacity for creative, self-directed study.
+The letters should describe the student's academic successes, background in research, potential for achievement at the graduate level, and capacity for creative, self-directed study. - 4.
+Previous exposure to laboratory research is required.
+Submit a one-page original scientific summary of your most important research experience.
+Your description should be appropriate for a scientific audience.
+Describe the goal(s) of your research, the reason that your question(s) is/are important, your hypothesis(es), how you investigated your questions, and what conclusions or findings, if any, you were able to draw.
+Prior research abstracts from a grant proposal or paper should not be used.